devcurt696/curtcurt69/README.md

 # Welcome to my GitHub
 - 👋 Hi, I’m Curtis Crouse.
-- 👀 I’m interested in ...
-IT, web development, music, and video games.
+- 👀 I’m a web developer, musician and gamer.
-- 🌱 I know ...
-HTML, CSS, JavaScript, PHP, Jquery, and SQL.
+- 🌱 I know  HTML, CSS, JavaScript, PHP, Jquery, and SQL.
-- 💞️ I’m looking to collaborate on ...
-Websites, databases, networking.
+- 💞️ I’m looking to collaborate on Websites, databases, networking.
-- 📫 How to reach me ... cecrouse96@yahoo.com, crouc3@mail.broward.edu, 954-604-1624.
+- 📫 You can reach me at cecrouse96@yahoo.com, crouc3@mail.broward.edu, or my cell 954-604-1624.

 <!---
 curtcurt69/curtcurt69 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.